Relapse Prevention Under Supervision

 Job and housing stability reduce supervision attention.
 Instability increases it.

-Pass every drug test.
-Clean results every time.
+Clean test results reduce violation risk.
+Every test.
 No dilute samples.
 No missed tests.

-Keep the same job for months.
-Stability signals low risk.
+Stable employment reduces violation risk.
+Same job for months signals low risk.
 Frequent changes signal instability.

-Report changes immediately.
+Immediate reporting reduces escalation.
 Job loss.
 Address change.
 Arrest.
-Immediate reporting reduces escalation.
+Immediate reporting prevents compounding violations.

-You will fail a drug test.
-Violations will escalate.
-Revocation hearings will happen.
+Failed drug test escalates violations.
+Revocation hearings happen.
 Return to prison becomes likely.

-Files will show pattern.
-Pattern justifies revocation.
+Files show patterns.
+Patterns justify revocation.
 Revocation ends supervision with custody.

 Relapse prevention under supervision is not about feelings.
 It is about attendance and test results.
-Miss appointments or fail tests and supervision tightens.
-Keep missing or failing and supervision ends with prison.
+Missed appointments or failed tests tighten supervision.
+Repeated misses or failures end supervision with prison.